Welcome to The Miracle League

-The Miracle League of the Chippewa Valley is making a huge difference for children in Wisconsin’s greater Chippewa Valley — kids who have wanted to play ball but haven’t yet had the opportunity.
+The Miracle League of the Chippewa Valley is making a huge difference for children in Wisconsin’s greater Chippewa Valley — kids who have wanted to play ball but haven’t had the opportunity.
 In Miracle League play, they get the same opportunities as any other kid!

-Here’s what happens in Miracle League play:
+What happens in Miracle League play:

 - Every game has two innings.
 Every player bats.
 Every player scores.
 Every player is accompanied on field by a volunteer “buddy,” who must be at least 14 years old.
-That “buddy” stays with that player for every game of the two-month season.
+That buddy stays with that player for every game of the two-month season.
 The teams and players are introduced to the crowd before the game, and the national anthem is played.
 Between innings, we do a “seventh-inning stretch” and sing “Take Me Out to the Ballgame.”
 Volunteers also serve as announcers, umpires and coaches.

 Player and volunteer registration: